Proprioceptive foot and ankle rehabilitation

 Ankle Injuries and Prorioception

+Foot and ankle injuries are far too common and the need for proprioceptive ankle rehabilitation is often overlooked.
 As somebody who previously served in Elite British forces, proprioceptive rehab is a slightly sore point.
 Moving at pace, in all weather, over uneven mountainous and boggy land, carrying heavy loads puts the foot and ankle complex through its paces.
 Injuries are a somewhat inevitable part of any such selection process.
-There is no time to allow most injuries to fully resolve unless you quit or were medically re-coursed in severe injury cases.
+There is no time to allow most injuries to fully resolve unless you quit or are medically re-coursed in severe injury cases.
 Equally, quitting was not an option if one ever wanted to attempt such a course again.

 That said, the author strongly believes that some of the other common running type injuries he acquired over time could have been avoided or prevented entirely.
 Unfortunately, numerous health professionals were uninterested or unwilling to listen to what the author was telling them at the time.
 As any athlete knows, one becomes highly attuned to their body and aware of when something is not performing correctly, even if the musculoskeletal knowledge is lacking.
 The penny finally dropped when the author started his Chiropractic training and started on a path of developing his now detailed musculoskeletal and anatomical knowledge combined with his military experiences.
 His knowledge has continued to grow and expand over the past fifteen years through a combination of personal interest and physically pushing his own body.
 Injuries also create a number of changes to tissues, movement patterns and biotensegrity (see article on Biotensegrity for more details)